CodectiveOrg/roadmap-quiz-1/README.md

 Welcome!
 Your goal is to rebuild the UI and logic so that all automated tests pass locally and in CI.
 You’ll start from a minimal starter and must implement the full structure, styling, and logic exactly as specified below.

 Use this guide carefully.
-It tells you exactly what to build, where to put files, how to style things, and how to verify your solution.
+It tells you exactly what to build, where to put files, how to style things, and how to verify your solution — without giving away the full code.

 ### What you get in the starter